 Keep a tally of your client wins and losses, noting what made them say yay or nay.

 Ask for feedback on your services and products at logical pause-points.

 In your digital marketing, use the tools at your disposal to evaluate your email deliverability, open rates, click-through rates, website visits, bounce rates, etc.

 Listen to your feedback as you go and make tweaks—or even overhauls—as they make sense.

-Running your consulting business on autopilot is seductive, especially when your client work is humming along nicely.
+Running your business on autopilot is seductive, especially when your client work is humming along nicely.

-But investing in the long-term health of your consulting business marks the difference between professionals and amateurs.
+But investing in the long-term health of your expertise business marks the difference between professionals and amateurs.